No.460

 No.471

-I can see what you mean.
+>Yeah, my experience with Russian was that there was so many little details to keep track of I can see what you mean.
 The only thing I know about russian is that sometimes the o is pronounced as o and sometimes as another letter, can't remember if it was a or u, and it already sounds like a pain in the ass.
-Portuguese has a shit ton of things like that so I'm already somewhat used to itthough my grammar is completely shit despite it being my native language there's shit like 4 whys you shoulduse depending on the sentence and the fucking à which is only used in some very specific cases.
-That`s why I like japanese, it`s very hard to misspell something, most words are written exactly like they sound and the grammar is the simplest I know.
+Portuguese has a shit ton of things like that so I'm already somewhat used to it

-That`s pretty normal.
+>Although there are still a couple of grammar details that are just really hard to get That`s pretty normal.
 Unless you are some kind of omniscient fuck there will always be a thing or two you don`t know about languages, especially if it`s about one you don`t use often.

 No.472